 The number of students who can be admitted to the upper division clinical courses is determined by the availability of clinical practice sites and faculty to teach in these areas.
-Admission occurs once per year; upper division nursing courses begin in the summer semester after the sophomore year for the part-time three-year track and in the fall semester for the full time two-year track.
+Admission occurs twice per year; upper division nursing courses begin in the fall and spring semesters.
 Faculty select for admission a limited number of the best qualified applicants.